HassamAltaf/Project-Atm-Machine/README.md

 # Project-Atm-Machine
- Atm Machine:
- This is npx command:
+ This is atm machine npx command: npx sab-atm-machine
- npx sab-atm-machine